Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Methodology

 A key advantage of this design is its extensibility through a zero-shot prompting framework with tool use, allowing the agent to incorporate new econometric methods without LLM retraining.
 Unlike the costly and often infeasible process of fine-tuning an LLM to keep pace with rapid academic advances in developing new techniques, our agent can be updated simply by adding new tool functions and descriptions to the prompt library.
 This modularity allows the agent’s knowledge base to expand alongside the field’s developments, making the integration of recently published procedures as straightforward as adding new modules.
 Such capability ensures the agent's state-of-the-art performance while potentially enabling the transfer of this structured approach to other specialized domains.

-In short, by combining LLM-driven reasoning with domain-specific planning structures and a dedicated toolkit, the Econometrics AI Agent achieves performance, robustness, accuracy, and adaptability beyond the capabilities of generic AI agents.
+In short, by combining LLM-driven reasoning with domain-specific planning structures and a dedicated toolkit, MetricsAI achieves performance, robustness, accuracy, and adaptability beyond the capabilities of generic AI agents.
 The architecture executes complete econometric analyses end-to-end, delivering rigorous results while dynamically incorporating user feedback through its interactive workflow.